 If your vowel feels too small or central (like “uh”), it’s not an.

-Scene setting and image style: the peak of the ant hill is a steep, hand-pressed cone of grainy brown modeling clay, capped with a "lookout" platform made from a dried, weathered bottle cap.
+Scene setting: the ant hill is a steep, hand-pressed cone of grainy brown modeling clay.
+The scene takes place at the top of the ant hill, on a "lookout" platform made from a dried, weathered bottle cap.
 Wisps of unspun white wool drift across the summit like low-hanging clouds, partially obscuring the jagged horizon of felted green wool grass blades.
 Two segmentally sculpted clay sentry ants stand at the edge, their glossy-black bead eyes scanning the woolly landscape from atop their textured clay perches.
-Scattered across the clay surface are "boulders" made of smooth, grey river stones and a single, monumental discarded toothpick that serves as a structural support.
-The lighting is bright and cinematic, highlighting the tactile "fingerprint" ridges in the clay and the soft, fuzzy halo of the woolly atmosphere.
+Scattered across the clay surface are "boulders" made of smooth, grey river stones.
+The image is taken from the peak of the ant hill, overlooking the ant hill scenery.